Rhinemann/The-Adept/Actual Rules/Cortex Basics.md

 If you’re asked to step up a d12 that isn’t currently in a dice pool, it remains at d12, but you gain a d6 alongside it.
 Wherever that d12 goes, the d6 goes with it.

-# Hitches and Botches
+## Hitches and Botches

 Any die that comes up with a result of 1 is called a hitch.
 Set hitches aside; they can’t be included in a total and they count as zeroes.
 The Game Modetator has the special ability to activate hitches; this is covered later in the Player’s Guide.
 When the Game Modetator rolls a hitch, it’s called an opportunity.
 The terms are different because some game effects apply only to hitches, and some only apply to opportunities.

 If all your dice come up as 1, that’s a botch and it’s a sign of trouble, as your total is effectively zero.
 Failing a dice roll isn’t that bad most of the time.
 The story moves forward, just not how your PC might like it to.
 With a botch, there’s no ambiguity - things are bad for your PC, and their story hits a brick wall for a moment.

-# Plot Points
+## Plot Points

 Plot points (PP) are a way for players to affect the tale beyond the roll of the dice or their own choices.
-Plot points can be spent to give yourself more dice for your dice pool, make the dice you have more powerful, or activate certain traits or trait special effects (SFX) on your character journal.
+Plot points can be spent to give yourself more dice for your dice pool, make the dice you have more powerful, or activate certain traits or trait special effects (SFX) on your [character journal name].

 You need a way to keep track of plot points.
-One way is to write them in your character journal as tally marks.
+One way is to write them in your [character journal name] as tally marks.
 Another option is to use poker chips or some other kind of token (pennies, paperclips, glass beads… you get the idea).

 Keep a pile of them in the middle of the table for everyone to draw from.
 Toss them back into the pile when they’re spent.
 When players earn PP from activating certain SFX, or when the [Game Moderator Name] activates player hitches, these PP come from an unlimited supply.

 The [Game Moderator Name] does not have PP, they utilise [Limited Doom Pool Name].

-# Stress
+## Stress

 When bad things happen to your PC or to the NCs they’re dealing with, such as injuries of some sort, we use a trait called stress to keep track of the consequences.
 Stress comes in five different types: Exhausted, Injured, Rattled, Shattered, Unsound.